mattbrictson/airbrussh/README.md

 ## Roadmap

-Airbrussh now has a stable feature set, excellent test coverage, and is being used for production deployments.
-It is about time we released 1.0.0!
-Our goal is for Airbrussh 1.0.0 to be included as the default formatter in Capistrano, and that work is [already underway](https://github.com/capistrano/capistrano/pull/1541).

-In the meantime, if you have other ideas for improvements to Airbrussh, please open a [GitHub issue](https://github.com/mattbrictson/airbrussh/issues/new).
+Airbrussh now has a stable feature set, excellent test coverage, is being used for production deployments, and has reached 1.0.0!
+Work is [underway](https://github.com/capistrano/capistrano/pull/1541) to integrate Airbrussh with the next Capistrano release.
+If you have ideas for improvements to Airbrussh, please open a [GitHub issue](https://github.com/mattbrictson/airbrussh/issues/new).

 ## Contributing